AlwaysEconomist/E-Commerce-Interactive-Dashboard-Analysis-of-Sales-Trends-/README.md

 ## Project Overview
 In a competitive business landscape, many retailers drown in data but starve for insights, wasting time and money on guesswork instead of growth.
-The Global Electronic Retailer Dashboard, built in Power BI, fixes this by turning raw numbers into a clear, simple and interactive visual dashboard that spots trends by category, country, or month, and drives revenue with targeted actions for smart decisions.
+The Global Electronic Retailer Dashboard, built in Power BI for the finance team as a Power BI Developer, fixes this by turning raw numbers into a clear, simple and interactive visual dashboard that spots trends by category, country, or month, and drives revenue with targeted actions for smart decisions.

 ## Analysis, Visualization and Insights